-Right now I’m sticking with my term policies although I am considering an indexed policy as another investment option.
-Stay tuned for that, but call us if you have any questions about the differences in whole life insurance and term life insurance.
+Right now, I’m sticking with my term policies, although I am considering an indexed policy as another investment option.
+Stay tuned for that, but call us if you have any questions about the differences between whole life insurance and term life insurance.

 The debate between term life and whole life can be a confusing one.
 Each applicant needs different protection for their loved ones.
 It’s difficult to give a blanket answer.